 - ExecutiveEmployees may be paid on Salary regardless of performance or actual hours worked

 - SalesEmployees may be paid (in part) on results within a timeframe and according to complex commission structures which may vary according to length of service, sales levels and responsibilities.

 In the above instance we have three different ‘concrete’ employee types who are ‘generally’ all paid in the same way (by calling CalculateWageSlip).
 The logic within these three different classes would be very different though and each object type encapsulates its own rules.
-The point is the system has been able to generalise (through design) that employees are paid without needing to know HOW that pay is calculated.
+The point is that the rest system has been able to generalise (through design) that employees are paid without needing to know HOW that pay is calculated.
 I guess that Milton from Office Space would attract his own rules….
 If you don’t know who Milton is, you’re probably not a techie.